Purdue University Journals

 Shofar: An Interdisciplinary Journal of Jewish Studies (Purdue University Press Subscription Journals)

 Shofar: An Interdisciplinary Journal of Jewish Studies is a triannual publication that produces original, peer-reviewed scholarly articles, issues on special topics, book forums, review essays, and the occasional forum on Contemporary Critical Jewish Studies.
 Shofar reaches an international readership with an impressive range of reliably robust offerings primarily in modern history, literature, culture, and the arts.
 Shofar's special issues have covered a wide range of timely subjects, including Diaspora and exile in modern Jewish culture, the transcultural generation in Israeli literature, race and Jews in America, and Holocaust and genocide cinema.
-Under the guidance of co-editors Glenn Dynner and Ranen Omer-Sherman and a prestigious international editorial board of multidisciplinary scholars, Shofar enlivens the field of Jewish Studies through rigorously researched and vetted exciting new research, offering an attractive venue for scholars to disseminate their work in an influential and widely cited journal.
+Under the guidance of co-editors Glenn Dynner, Ranen Omer-Sherman, Rebekah Klein-Pejšová, and a prestigious international editorial board of multidisciplinary scholars, Shofar enlivens the field of Jewish Studies through rigorously researched and vetted exciting new research, offering an attractive venue for scholars to disseminate their work in an influential and widely cited journal.

 Student Papers in Public Policy (Purdue Policy Research Institute)

 Student Papers in Public Policy provides an outlet for multidisciplinary scholarship for undergraduate and graduate students interested in working in the public policy arena.
 The Purdue Policy Research Institute (formerly the Global Policy Research Institute) is helping to educate students by providing valuable background for those seeking career leadership opportunities in academic, governmental and international corporations where an interest and understanding of global issues is essential.
 Participants include PPRI Interns, participants in the PPRI Seminar in Global Policy course, and PPRI Graduate Fellows.
+PPRI Student policy briefs highlight the core ideas, findings, and policy implications of student research.
+They describe findings of original research or summarize the state of the literature and break down key points on a wide range of topics.
+These briefs have not undergone traditional peer-review, but have been reviewed by the course instructor and a PPRI staff member.

 The Journal of Problem Solving (Purdue University Press Open Access Journals)